jeremyButtler/alnSeq/README.md

 ## The scoring matrix

-AlnSeq also reduces the scoring matrix down to two rows, which are the previous row scores and the current row scores.
+AlnSeq also reduces the scoring matrix down to two rows, which are the previous row of scores and the current row of scores.
 This effectively removes the scoring matrix, but also removes the ability to scan the scoring matrix for other high scores, which is sometimes done for a traditional Waterman Smith alignment.
 To combat this alnSeq will record the best score (or lower right conner for a Needleman Wunsch) and the best score for each base